Peter FitzSimons: Community and political activism

 FitzSimons is or was involved with a range of community organisations.
 At the University of Sydney he was a fellow of the Senate from 2009 to 2013, as well as Pro-Chancellor, a patron of The Russell Prize for Humour Writing, State Library of New South Wales, since 2015 and chairman of the Australian Republic Movement from 2015 to 2022.

 Additionally, he served on the council of the Australian War Memorial and founded the Cauliflower Club with Nick Farr-Jones.

 In the lead-up to 2019 New South Wales state election, FitzSimons began a campaign to prevent the demolition of the Sydney Football Stadium and Stadium Australia.
 He began by launching a petition in late 2017 on Change.org that reached approximately 220,000 signatures prior to the election as well as numerous editorial articles decrying the demolitions.
 The stadium issue became a major element of the campaign with Labor leader Michael Daley calling the election a "referendum on stadiums".
 On 5 December 2017, FitzSimons remarked on Twitter that the incumbent Gladys Berejiklian government could "bulldoze and rebuild three new stadiums, including Parra, for $3 billion—on no demand—or they can win the next election, but they can't do both."

 On 23 March, Berejiklian and her coalition were easily returned to government, with political commentators suggesting that the issue did not resonate with the wider community of the state.
 The campaign had a minor success, however, as the government changed the original plan for a complete knock down rebuild of Stadium Australia, and instead would go ahead with a billion-dollar refurbishment.
 The refurbishment would also be cancelled, although no funds were allocated to any grassroots sports facilities as FitzSimons wished, and later had a similar level of funding directed to a new stadium in Penrith.

 Personal life

 FitzSimons is married to Australian journalist and TV presenter Lisa Wilkinson.
 They have three children and live in Sydney.

-FitzSimons has identified himself as an atheist and a Republican.
+FitzSimons has identified himself as an atheist.

-Bandana

-FitzSimons is well renowned for wearing a red bandana.
+FitzSimons is known for wearing a red bandana.
 He has explained his regularly wearing of the bandana due to his children giving it to him to wear, so he wears it for them.
 He is at times referred to informally as "Pirate Pete" due to his wearing of the headwear.